isaiahcat/isaiahcat.github.io/_projects/uprhs.md

 As the **Project Manager**, I was responsible for overseeing the entire project lifecycle, including:
 - **Team Leadership**: Led a team of 20+ members, consisting of four team leaders, each managing five members.
 The team included software engineers, UI/UX designers, and QA testers.
 - **Agile Methodology**: Utilized **Scrum** for sprint planning, retrospectives, and project workflows.
 I conducted daily stand-up meetings and weekly sprint reviews with the team and stakeholders.
-- **Stakeholder Management**: Worked closely with school administrators, teachers, and students to gather requirements and ensure the system met their needs.
+- **Stakeholder Collaboration**: Worked closely with school administrators, teachers, and students to gather requirements and ensure the system met their needs.
 - **Tools and Technologies**: The system was developed using **PHP (Laravel)** for the backend, **MySQL** for the database, **Bootstrap** for responsive design, and **Git** for version control.

 ### Key Achievements